Bart Scott: Television career

 After drawing some interest from teams during the off-season, Scott retired and was hired by CBS Sports as an analyst for CBS Sports Network's That Other Pregame Show.

 In February 2014, it was announced that Scott would join CBS' The NFL Today for the 2014 season.
 In 2017, it was announced that Scott was replaced by Nate Burleson.

-In December 2021, Scott seemingly advocated for the Baltimore Ravens to injure Joe Burrow in future games after they lost to the Cincinnati Bengals 41-21.
-While speaking ESPN's "Get Up", he said in reference to Burrow, "He's gonna get the rib shot.
+In December 2021, Scott advocated for the Baltimore Ravens to injure Joe Burrow in future games after they lost to the Cincinnati Bengals 41–21.
+While speaking on ESPN's "Get Up", he said in reference to Burrow, "He's gonna get the rib shot.
 He's gonna get the neck shot.
 He's going to get the tackle the arms, bust his head off the ground shot" and also that the Ravens had put a "red dot" on him.

 Radio career

 In November 2017, Scott was named as the replacement, along with Chris Carlin and Maggie Gray, for long-time WFAN host Mike Francesa during the afternoon drive.
 In January 2020, alongside Alan Hahn, Scott launched a local show for ESPN New York in the mid-day slot previously occupied by Stephen A. Smith.